rhomobile/rhomobile-docs/docs/en/edge/rhoconnect/push-client-setup-rps.md

-	  -p, --port                  Run the server on this port (defaults to 8675) -r, --redis REDIS           Redis connection string (i.e. redis://localhost:6379) -s, --httpSecure            Specify if this server is running over https or http -t, --timeout TIMEOUT       Time (in ms) before timeout is sent to client -T, --registrationTimeout   Expiration limit for client registration tokens -v, --version               Display server version
+	  -p, --port                  Run the server on this port (defaults to 8675) -r, --redis REDIS           Redis connection string (i.e. redis://localhost:6379) -s, --httpSecure            Specify if this server is running over https or http -R, --rcSecure              Specify if the Rhoconnect server is running over https or http -t, --timeout TIMEOUT       Time (in ms) before timeout is sent to client -T, --registrationTimeout   Expiration limit for client registration tokens -v, --version               Display server version